Xliff/p6-GtkPlus/README.md

 $ perl6 -I../p6-Pango/lib -I../cairo-p6/lib -Ilib <script-name>
 ```

 This assumes that you are running the code from the p6-GtkPlus/ directory.
-Please adjust the above to suite your system.
+Please adjust the above to suit your system.